Having gnats in the house can be a great nuisance.

 Gnat Sticky Trap

 - A simple sticky trap is a piece of material covered in glue that gnats get stuck on.
 Once the gnats are collected, you can throw away the material and repeat the process.
-This trap is hung on a strung from a high place where gnats are most likely to fly into it.
+This trap is hung on a string from a high place where gnats are most likely to fly into it.
 This type of trap can be found at most stores or online, but you can also make one yourself using a thick paper, a string, and some honey.

 UV Light Gnat Trap

 - The most effective gnat killer is one that both attracts and traps insects in the home.
 The Katchy Indoor Insect Killer is a sleek tool that uses UV light to lure gnats in, then traps them in glue.
 This is also a more discreet way to trap gnats without unsightly glue traps or buckets of chemicals.
 After three days, you will start to notice the difference as more gnats become trapped in the glue.
-Some tips to utilize the effectiveness of this device:

 - Keep the device near where most gnats are present